 Custodial Staking Decentralization Concerns

-One of the main goals of Eth2 is decentralization at scale.
-If a large volume of custodial (centralized) services flood the market, Eth2 risks centralized control of the network.
+One of the main goals of the Ethereum consensus layer upgrade is decentralization at scale.
+If a large volume of custodial (centralized) services flood the market, Ethereum risks centralized control of the network.
 If more than 2/3 of validators are controlled by a custodial service (or a number of them working together), that entity has the power to hugely effect the state of the ecosystem; including, but not limited to, maliciously blocking other validators from performing their duties.
 In this scenario, the centralized service could effectively take complete control over adding blocks to the chain, and reaping the financial rewards.